timdeschryver/zod-fixture/README.md

 ## Getting Started

-The easiest way to start using zod-fixture is to import the preconfigured (more details on this later) `Fixture` class.
+The easiest way to start using `zod-fixture` is to import the pre-configured `Fixture` class.

-> INFO: The examples make use of a seed to generate the same fixture every time.
-This is useful for our docs, or to reproduce issues, but it's not needed in your test code.

 <sub>[Example](https://github.com/timdeschryver/zod-fixture/tree/beta/examples/create-fixture-person.test.ts)</sub>